 Grace Academy Homeschool Learning Center

-To create a Christ-centered learning community of homeschooling families who understand that their choice of education is a valid, beautiful, and holy one and as such, Grace Academy will provide a secure, orderly, and warmhearted place that will:
+To create a faith-filled learning community of homeschooling families who understand that their choice of education is a valid, beautiful, and holy one and as such, Grace Academy will provide a secure, orderly, and warmhearted place that will:

 - spark and develop a love of lifelong learning.